 You can take supplements during fasting as long as there are no calories inside of the supplements.
 In fact, many doctors may recommend taking supplements in order to get your body the nutrients it needs during the fasting period.
 Supplements allow you to get the benefits of a fast while still getting the nutrients, vitamins, and minerals you need to stay healthy.

-What Happens After Not Eating For 12 Hours?
+What Does The Body Do After Going Without Food For 12 Hours?

 The main benefit of fasting is that your body is forced to look inside for energy rather than using carbohydrates and other nutrients from foods for energy.
 During the first 12 hours of a fast, your body begins to use stored fats for energy.
 This is why fasting is such a popular dietary method for those who are looking to lose weight quickly.